arnishgrover/ImageRecognition/README.md

 * Run interface.java file to start this application

 # Note
-Anyone can use this Java Application for any use they intend to However, this might contain bugs, the user will be liable for any data loss or any problem id they use this application
+*Anyone can use this Java Application for any use they intend to *However, this might contain bugs, the user will be liable for any data loss or any problem they encounter while using this applicaton